Bergpartei, die ÜberPartei: History

+It was founded on 1 April 2011 by fusing two grassroot squatter parties, the Bergpartei and the ÜberPartei.

+The party's founding chairman was Jan Theiler, who currently serves as the party's general secretary.
+He was succeeded as the party leader by Rico Tscharntke who served the position until 2021, when he was replaced by Yanachasca Laso Solari.

 Program

 B* has no domination claim, but refuses to be a joke party.
 Its additional designation is: radical feminist arm, utopian solidarity branch, post-identity anti-national, anti-materialist action.

+The party is considered left-wing and has roots in the Berlin squatter scene.
+It supports a system of unconditional, universal basic income, proposes strict restrictions on private ownership, advocates leaving NATO and seeks to implement a system that would let the people directly exercise political power through direct democracy and anarchism.

-In 2005, the Bergpartei was the first German party to enshrine the unconditional basic income, called existence money back then in its program.
+In 2005, the Bergpartei was the first German party to enshrine the unconditional basic income, then called existence money, in its program.